craflin/umdoc/README.md

 # umdoc

 *umdoc* is a Markdown to *LaTeX* to *PDF* converter.
-It is small command line tool, which converts a Markdown file or set of Markdown files with optional layout information written in *LaTeX* into an input file (`.tex` file) for a *LaTeX* engine like `lualatex` or `pdflatex`.
-This file is then converted into a *PDF* document using such an engine.
+It is small command line tool, which converts a Markdown file or set of Markdown files into an input file (`.tex` file) for a *LaTeX* engine like `lualatex` or `pdflatex`.
+The *LaTeX* engine is then launched to convert the generated file into a *PDF* document.
+Optional layout information written in *LaTeX* may be provided to customize the look and feel of the generated document.

 ## Examples & Documentation